-This juice is designed to help begin the cleansing process overall.
-Lemon helps detoxify the liver and dissolve mucous.
+This apple, kale, celery, cucumber juice from The Decadent Detox 3-Day Fall Juice Fast has lemon to detoxify the liver and dissolve mucous.
 Apple helps break down toxins in the intestinal tract.
 Kale and spinach offer cancer-preventing antioxidants, iron, calcium and lots of other minerals.
 Celery provides natural sodium and serves as a natural diuretic.
 This is a classic favorite juice flavor combination which tastes like fresh green lemonade that most everyone loves!

 Ingredient Cleansing Benefits:

 Apple - Tasty, able to break down toxins, lower cholesterol, and enhance digestion, this fruit is a popular, versatile, and cost-effective go-to for juices.
 With phytonutrients, powerful antioxidants like quercetin, vitamin A (in the peel), vitamin C, and significant potassium, apple is a prime detox food that’s available year ‘round.
 As an aid to cleansing, apples’ high pectin content provides a great bowel regulator, able to slow the colon down or speed it up, as the body needs.

 Apple is a cooling food, and we include it in juices to balance the bitterness of leafy greens and other vegetables.
 The sweet tang of apple blends with almost all fruits and vegetables; our preferred variety is Granny Smith, which has a tarter flavor and lower sugar content than common reds like Fuji, Delicious, and Honeycrisp.
 That said, this fruit is versatile, and our recipes work with any apple you have on hand.

 We recommend coring apples before juicing, as the jury is still out as to whether the bit of cyanide occurring naturally in the seeds is detrimental to health.